albertstarfield/project-zephyrine/README.md

 And finally to the tireless members of the **Zephyrine Foundation Teams and Freelancers**.

 This journey may be a quiet one, perhaps not as visible as the grand voyages of others like **[@Willy030125](https://github.com/Willy030125/alpaca-electron-GGML-v2-v3)**, but every contribution is a cherished star in my constellation.
 This work is a testament to the quiet, powerful magic of collaborative creation.

+I also presenting my appreciation for **[Cognitive Atlas](http://cognitiveatlas.org/)** for making our learning and designing the cognitive architecture of Zephy easier than ever before.

 With universe of appreciation presented to you all,